BenAAndrew/alt-text-generator/README.md

 # Alt text generator
 Generate website image alt text automatically.
+Scans your entire website so that you don't have to upload images one at a time.

 ## Installation
 Before starting, ensure you have Node 18 installed.